PC-DOS/wdotcrawl/readme.md

-*This is a fork to make a permanent backup of a Wikidot site.
+*This is a fork to make a permanent backup of a WikiDt site.
 Forked from [GitHub:Zokhoi/wdotcrawl](https://github.com/Zokhoi/wdotcrawl)*

 This is a Python command line client for relatively popular wiki hosting http://www.wikidot.com which lets you: